ScienceBenchmark: A Complex Real-World Benchmark for Evaluating Natural Language to SQL Systems: Science Benchmark: A New Benchmark for Complex Databases

 \subsubsection{Phase 1: Seeding Phase.}

-The seeding phase ingests the manually created SQL queries (as discussed in Section \ref{sec:manual}) and extracts \emph{query templates}, which are fed to the next phase.
+The seeding phase ingests the manually created SQL queries (as discussed in Section \ref{sec:manual}) and extracts \emph{query templates}.
 For this, the manually created queries are transformed into an \emph{Abstract Syntax Tree} (AST) representation called \emph{SemQL} \cite{guo2019irnet}.
 The leaf nodes of the AST, i.e., tables (T), columns (C) and values (V) are replaced with placeholders (denoted as (*) in Figure \ref{fig:data-flow-Working-pipeline1}).
 The resulting AST is used as a \emph{query template}, which is filled with database content in the next phase.